Co-written and first recorded by Ray Whitley (1938).

 “The song was made internationally famous by the 1972 film Deliverance, which also led to a successful lawsuit by the song’s composer, as it was used in the film without his permission.
-The film version, arranged and recorded by Eric Weissberg and Steve Mandell and subsequently issued as a single, peaked at #2 for four weeks on the Billboard Hot 100 in 1973.”
+The film version, arranged and recorded by Eric Weissberg and Steve Mandell, was subsequently issued as a single, peaking at #2 for four weeks on the Billboard Hot 100 in 1973.”

 Other hit versions by Roger Miller (C&W #28 1971), Tompall & The Glaser Brothers (C&W #2 1981).